-If there is an employer you desire to work for, but they're not recruiting for the job you want, it's important to still go over and talk to them.
-You never know when things may suddenly open up.
+If there is an employer you desire to work for, but they're not recruiting for the job you want, it's still important to go over and talk to them.
+You never know when the position may suddenly open up.

 The contacts there may also direct you to information in regards to who's leading the department you want to work in so that you can follow up with that individual directly.
 It's all about connections!